eee-vvv/terminal-color-changer/README.md

     colorscheme ayu
     ```
 - In your Alacritty config file, your color schemes are saved using `&` to alias each scheme.
-- Each Alacritty alias matches the name of the same colorscheme in your Neovim config.
     ```yml
     # ~/.config/alacritty/alacritty.yml